vivitsaS/ml-from-scratch/readme.md

 * StatQuest with Josh Starmer https://youtube.com/playlist?list=PLblh5JKOoLUICTaGLRoHQDuF_7q2GfuJF&si=_Rc68W_GaDNoVJdl
 * Patrick Loeber https://youtube.com/playlist?list=PLqnslRFeH2Upcrywf-u2etjdxxkL8nl7E&si=Njrvja0dI7NmaPEx

-## License
-This repository is open-source and provided under the MIT License.
-You are free to use, modify, and distribute the code for your projects.

 ## Contact
 If you have any questions or feedback, feel free to contact me at vivitsa.shankar99@gmail.com.